Introduction

 Staging Environments

-Continuous Delivery requires staging environments (production-like environments used for testing before production deployment) that mirror production:
+Continuous Delivery needs staging environments that mirror production for testing before deployment:

 • Production-like - Staging should match production as closely as possible (same OS, same dependencies, same configuration).